 The two systems constantly interact, and the effects of these interactions can be either positive or detrimental.

 Human needs have always impacted the local ecosystems in which they live.
 Early human populations hunted and gathered food from their surroundings, altering the distribution and populations of animal species.
-With the advent of agriculture, humans began clearing forests and draining wetlands to make way for crops, resulting in biodiversity loss.
-Today, humans continue to impact ecosystems through activities like farming, hunting, fishing, and using natural resources for energy production.
+With the advent of agriculture, humans began clearing forests and draining wetlands to make way for crops, leading to significant biodiversity loss.
+Today, humans continue to impact ecosystems through activities such as farming, hunting, fishing, and utilising natural resources for energy production.
 The forests are being cleared to make room for farmland and development.
 The rivers are being polluted with chemicals from factories and agriculture.

 The human population is using the Earth’s ecosystems to satisfy their needs.
 The population is growing, and the demand for natural resources is increasing.

-Understanding the dynamic and complex interaction between human societies and the environment is essential for politicians, policymakers, businesses, and simple individuals to make decisions regarding their lifestyles and how to satisfy their needs.
+Understanding the dynamic and complex interaction between human societies and the environment is essential for politicians, policymakers, businesses, and individuals to make informed decisions regarding their lifestyles and how to meet their needs.

 Every day, people worldwide depend on natural resources to meet their needs.
 Whether for food, water, shelter, or clothing, humans rely on the Earth’s natural resources to survive and satisfy their needs.